Television New Zealand Archive

 The Television New Zealand Archive collection contains over 600,000 hours of television spanning almost 55 years of New Zealand's public television history.
-It includes iconic New Zealand content such as documentaries, dramas, sports programmes and every TVNZ news broadcast from December 1986 to 2014.
+It includes New Zealand content such as documentaries, dramas, sports programmes and every TVNZ news broadcast from December 1986 to 2014.
 The archive only holds titles that have previously been broadcast – raw footage is not included.
 The archive also includes thousands of photographic stills.
 Both TVNZ and the Ministry for Culture and Heritage hold a list of the titles held in the TVNZ Archive collection.
 This has subsequently been released under the Official Information Act.
 The Ministry considers the majority of titles to be of high heritage and cultural value and the Minister of Broadcasting Craig Foss stated it was a "unique record of life in New Zealand".
 The contents of the collection are subject to the Public Records Act 2005.
 In 2014 the Ministry for Culture and Heritage, on behalf of the Crown, became the guardian of the archive.
 The physical collection is located in the Wellington region, in the former TVNZ Avalon facility now owned by the Department of Internal Affairs.

 Size of collection

 In 2012 the Ministry for Culture and Heritage noted that TVNZ had identified items in the archive of commercial value – approximately 20,000 hours of news and 125,000 hours of other material.
-A further 375,000 hours of content had been identified as “heritage material”.
+A further 375,000 hours of content had been identified as "heritage material".
 In 2013 the Ministry noted that the collection contained 647,000 items.
-This number was also used in the Cabinet paper which approved the transfer of the collection.
+This number was also used in the Cabinet paper that approved the transfer of the collection.
 However, in November 2017 Ngā Taonga Sound & Vision stated that it only contained 435,000 items, and a promotional video produced by the archive noted that there were approximately 373,000 physical items.
-In February 2018 the Ministry acknowledged that to their knowledge, the collection had never been comprehensively audited before and was waiting on Ngā Taonga Sound & Vision to complete a stocktake of the collection.
+In February 2018 the Ministry acknowledged that to their knowledge the collection had never been comprehensively audited before and was waiting on Ngā Taonga Sound & Vision to complete a stocktake of the collection.
 After undertaking the collection audit, the archive reported the following numbers in September 2018:

 The number of photographs was estimated through an average count by box.